-The tragic overdose of 16-year-old Samuel Berman Chapman — son of TV host and therapist Laura Berman — made headlines.
+The tragic overdose of 16-year-old Samuel Berman Chapman — son of TV host and therapist Laura Berman — made headlines earlier this year.
 The news contained two components that parents should know about.
 The drugs were laced with fentanyl, which likely caused the overdose, and they were purchased on Snapchat.

 This raises a reality that few parents had considered: Kids are now buying drugs online, via social media.